Dark blue background with icons depicting cloud compliance including a shield with a checkmark, clouds, lock, and a computer screen.

 What are common cloud regulations and standards?

-Common cloud regulations and standards are ISO 27001, ISO/IEC 27017, ISO/IEC 27018, SOC 2, HIPAA, PCI DSS, SOX, FedRAMP, the Cloud Controls Matrix, and GDPR.
+Common cloud regulations and standards are ISO 27001, ISO/IEC 27017, ISO/IEC 27018, SOC 2, HIPAA, PCI DSS, SOX, FedRAMP, the Cloud Controls Matrix, CIS, and GDPR.

 Why is cloud security compliance important?

 Cloud security compliance is important for establishing standards and security measures to keep data safe in the cloud.
 In 2022, over 60 percent of all corporate data was stored in the cloud, which is double the amount stored in the cloud in 2015.
-As more data is stored in the cloud, organizations become increasingly vulnerability to cloud-related security incidents.
+As more data is stored in the cloud, organizations become increasingly vulnerable to cloud-related security incidents.
 81% of organizations reported experiencing a cloud-related security incident over the last 12 months, with almost half (45%) suffering at least four incidents.
 Cloud compliance can help reduce the risk of cloud-related security incidents, protect your brand reputation, and avoid legal issues and other penalties.

 What is the difference between cloud governance and compliance?